splunk/observability-workshop/content/en/conf/opentelemetry-collector/1-installation.md

 1. Go experience is recommended if not required
 1. **No** Splunk support
-1. Responsibiliy of distrobution and lifecycle management
+1. Responsibiliy of distribution and lifecycle management

 It is important to note that project is working towards stability but it does not mean changes made will not break your workflow.
 The team at Splunk provide increased support and a higher level of stability so they can provide a curated experience helping you with your deployment needs.

 ## The Ninja Zone

 Once you have all the required tools installed to get started, you will need to create a new file named `otelcol-builder.yaml` and we will follow this directory structure:

 ``` bash
 .